willmcgugan/faqtory/README.md

 This is a tool to auto-generate Frequently Asked Questions (FAQs) documents.

-You can compile a [FAQ.md](./FAQ.md) from individual `.question.md` documents.
+FAQtory compiles a [FAQ.md](./FAQ.md) from individual `.question.md` documents.
 By default this will create a GitHub flavoured Markdown document, but you can edit a template to produce whatever format you like.

 ## Getting started